EricStratosphere/knowledge-hub/README.md

 - Implement routes for each schema in the database.
 - Implement mongoose models for each schema in the database.
 - Implement controllers for each schema in the database.
+- The controllers implemented CRUD operations for the following models:
+- - Books
+- - Users
+- - Authors
+- - Bookmarks
+- - Reviews
+- - Notes

 Known Issues: